tlball/.git-templates/README.md

 ## Setup

 ### Individually
-To use these scripts individually, clone this project, and copy any disired file to the same relative path within your project's `.git` directory
+To use these scripts individually, clone this project, and copy any desired file to the same relative path within your project's `.git` directory

 ### Globally
 Note: If using these templates gloablly, all scripts will be used for any project that is cloned or initialized.